 Good thing I had already done online check-in and had all the “papers” & the pre-printed boarding pass with me and I made a lot of noise, much to the embarrassment of the staff and all the sudden, like a miracle, they found a slot to allow me to board.

-Onboard meals were excellent as usual in Emirates and my request for Sprite with ice was not disappointing – the air stewardess gave plenty of ice every time I asked.
+Onboard meals were excellent as usual in Emirates and my request for Sprite with plenty of ice was not disappointing – the air stewardess gave plenty of ice every time I asked.
 Since I had opted for Hindu meal, I got my meal first ahead of the other passengers opting for the normal menu.
-But I had extra meal when the air-stewardess came for the normal meal services.
+But I had an extra meal when the air-stewardess came for the normal meal services.

 We landed at about 4.30 pm and there was a 3 hours layover in Dubai but we barely had time to relax – clearing security is one thing – we still had to navigate the huge airport complex to get to our next boarding gate.
-At first we thought it was near but then we realised we need to take the bus (with us getting lost with the many locked exits).
-A very, very short stop at the duty free area primarily for window shopping and buy water and then we rushed to the gate with plenty of time to spare.
+At first, we thought it was near but then we realised we need to take the bus (with us getting lost with the many locked exits).
+A very, very short stop at the duty-free area primarily for window shopping and buy water and then we rushed to the gate with plenty of time to spare.

 The flight from Dubai to Lisbon was full too and we were flying on Boeing 777 which was a favourite of mine.
 I knew that they had USB power slots onboard so I kept the USB cable in my pockets to charge up my phone which at this point was low on battery.

 During the flight from Dubai to Lisbon, I slept most of the time – occasionally running through some of the classic movies, just to watch again some of the interesting scenes.
 This included Lawrence of Arabia.
 Landing in Lisbon was a breeze and uneventful.
 Soon after the doors were opened, we saw some passengers running to catch their next flight but not us.
 We had 8 hours of transit before the TAPS Portugal flight to Praia, Cape Verde.